lcm85000/e-Commerce-Platform/README.md

 This helps viewers see how different suppliers' products contribute to stock and sales trends.
 The chart’s style is suitable for decision-making, as it helps inventory managers and sales teams balance stock levels with demand, identify products that may need restocking, or uncover inventory inefficiencies.

 Tableau Visualization #3:
 ![image](https://github.com/user-attachments/assets/d5f00e39-023a-43d3-a9f6-64d19ae43269)

+**Description:**
+This is a pie chart showing the distribution of customer ratings.
+Each segment of the chart represents a percentage of ratings within specific ranges, as indicated by the color-coded scale on the right.
+The chart shows percentages of customer ratings divided into distinct categories or ranges, which are based on 1 to 5 star ratings, given by customers.
+The largest segment, accounting for 42.86%, is colored brown and accounts for the 5 star reviews.
+Other segments; the 32.86% in yellow and 21.43% in orange, are also represented proportionally and account for the 3 and 4 star reviews respectively.
+The smallest segment, contains 2.86% of all of the reviews and accounts for the 2 star reviews.
+In this data set, there are no 1 star reviews, however they would also be represented accordingly in the pie chart, based on the legend.

+**Justification:**
+Pie charts are ideal for showing parts of a whole, making it easy to visually compare the relative sizes of each category or rating range.
+Since there are only a few categories of ratings, a pie chart provides a straightforward and clean way to display the data.
+This chart emphasizes the proportional differences between categories, which is critical for understanding the overall trend in customer feedback.
+Ultimately this chart seems to indicate that most customers are at least mostly satisfied with their products, as indicated by the high percentage of 4 and 5 star reviews.

 ## Database Information
 Name of the database: cs_lcm85000